University of New England (United States): Portland campus

-The UNE Portland Campus for the Health Sciences, located on Stevens Avenue, houses the university's Westbrook College of Health Professions, College of Dental Medicine, College of Osteopathic Medicine, and College of Professional Studies (UNE Online).
+The UNE Portland Campus for the Health Sciences, on Stevens Avenue, houses the university's Westbrook College of Health Professions, College of Dental Medicine, College of Osteopathic Medicine, and College of Professional Studies (UNE Online).

 The College of Dental Medicine, which is housed in the $14.5 million Oral Health Center, graduated its first class in 2017.
 It is Maine's only dental college.

-In June 2025, the College of Osteopathic Medicine moved from Biddeford to the Portland Campus.
+In June 2025, the College of Osteopathic Medicine moved from Biddeford to the Portland campus.
 The 110,000-square-foot Harold and Bibby Alfond Center for Health Sciences houses the college and brings together all the university's health professions programs on a single integrated campus, supporting interprofessional health education.
 The College of Osteopathic Medicine is the only osteopathic medical school in New England.

-Other features of the UNE Portland Campus include the Art Gallery, the Maine Women Writers Collection, Alumni Hall, and the Center for Global Humanities.
+Other features of the UNE Portland campus include the Art Gallery, the Maine Women Writers Collection, Alumni Hall, and the Center for Global Humanities.
 Alumni Hall is the oldest building on campus, dating to an original opening in 1834; its most recent renovation was completed in 2016.
 The Center for Global Humanities hosts scholars from around the globe for public lectures.
 Past lectures have featured Noam Chomsky, Sherwin Nuland, and Bill McKibben as speakers.

-Tangier Campus
+Tangier campus

 In January 2014, UNE opened a campus in Tangier, Morocco, within the campus of the American School of Tangier.
 The UNE campus consists of two buildings, one for academic programming and the other for student and staff housing.
 It also includes an outdoor court colored UNE blue.

 While studying in Morocco, UNE students take excursions to Casablanca, Fez, Marrakesh, and a UNE satellite program in Seville, Spain.

-The UNE Tangier Campus also hosts the Tangier Global Forum, a public lecture series designed to facilitate discussion of issues facing the global community.
+The UNE Tangier vampus also hosts the Tangier Global Forum, a public lecture series designed to facilitate discussion of issues facing the global community.

 Academics

-UNE offers more than 50 bachelor’s degrees and 30-plus graduate programs.
+UNE offers over fifty bachelor's degrees and over thirty graduate programs.
 The university also has Maine's only medical school and Maine's only dental school.
 It is accredited by the New England Commission of Higher Education.

+College of Arts and Sciences

+The UNE College of Arts and Sciences, located on the Biddeford campus, provides more than 40 undergraduate majors, 35 minors, and four master's programs in the humanities, arts, education, natural sciences, social sciences, and interdisciplinary studies.
+Research facilities include Morgane Hall, the Arthur P. Girard Marine Science Center, the Alfond Center for Arts and Sciences, and the Pickus Center for Biomedical Research.
+According to university data, 46% of UNE undergraduates participate in faculty-mentored research, and students study abroad at five times the national average.